 All sophomores must live in the College's residential system and board at the College's dining center.

 Exceptions to the board plan only are made for:

-Seniors are not required to live on campus.
-Seniors will be housed on campus on a space available basis only.
-Seniors who choose to live on campus must carry a board plan unless they are:
+Juniors and seniors are not required to live on campus.
+Juniors and seniors will be housed on campus on a space available basis only.
+Juniors and seniors who choose to live on campus must carry a board plan unless they are: